Feeding Your Baby

 On this page:

 UNICEF and the WHO recommends exclusively breastfeeding your baby for at least the first six months of their lives followed by the introduction of family foods with the continuation of breastfeeding until two years of age.
-St George’s Hospital has Level 3 Baby Friendly accreditation from UNICEF.
+St George’s Hospital is an accredited UNICEF Baby Friendly maternity service.

 What can I do to prepare for breastfeeding?

 You can access the following leaflet created by UNICEF: Building a Happy Baby.

 You can access feeding information in other languages from UNICEF here: Alternative Language Feeding Information

 We have an infant feeding workshop that your midwife can book for you from 34 weeks during your routine appointments, or you can call the infant feeding number: 07766800365